andyatkinson/blog/_posts/2020-05-18-rails-api-serialization-json-api-part-2.md

 #### Compound Documents

-Using the [JSON API Compound Documents](https://jsonapi.org/format/#document-compound-documents), we're able to reduce the number of API calls a client would need to make, by adding related resources to the response.
+Using the [JSON:API Compound Documents](https://jsonapi.org/format/#document-compound-documents), we're able to reduce the number of API calls a client would need to make, by adding related resources to the response.

 This app serves Trip data, where a Trip is defined as something that a rider has taken, and was provided by a driver.
 When fetching trip details, the client may have the need to include some Driver details when presenting the Trip, so that is what we're going to add.